 fully cast with actors, sets and props all the way to our simpler programs

-where absorbing stories are read aloud from our unique Big
+where absorbing stories are presented as a Reader's Theatre program from our unique Big

 Book.
 Our flexibility allows meeting many different budgetary and